openthread/openthread/CONTRIBUTING.md

 All submissions, including submissions by project members, require review.
 We use Github pull requests for this purpose.

+### Code style
+Before submitting a pull request make sure to run:

+	make pretty

+This will format the source code according to OpenThread code style.
+This command requires `astyle` tool.
+Please refer to your Linux distribution documentation to find information how to install it.

 ### The small print
 Contributions made by corporations are covered by a different agreement than the one above, the